 While things like a quarter percent interest rate increase may seem minimal, it may have an impact if you have multiple adjustable-rate products or debt that is approaching a due date.
 The first thing you, as a consumer, should think about as rates start to fluctuate is what can you proactively do to protect yourself and your credit?

 First, understanding interest rates, particularly short-term rates, and why rates matter is essential.
-The Federal Reserve increases interest rates, primarily impacting short-term rates, and subsequently the cost of borrowing money, when the economy is strong.
-Right now we are in a rising rate environment, which means rates have and might continue to increase, making the cost of repaying any debt you have more expensive.
+The Federal Reserve may increase interest rates, primarily impacting short-term rates, and subsequently the cost of borrowing money, when the economy is strong.
+For example, a rising rate environment may make the cost of repaying any debt more expensive, while a lower rate environment may make a cost of repaying any debt less expensive.

 Let’s take a look at two types of rates:

-There are a few things you can do to prepare for interest rate hikes.
-Here’s what to watch for if short-term rates continue to rise:
+There are a few things you can do to prepare for interest rate changes in the future.
+For instance, here’s what to watch for if short-term rates begin to rise again:

 By looking at the amount of debt you have and your current interest rates, you can determine how much you’ll be impacted by a short-term rate increase.
 With this knowledge in hand, you will be better prepared to research alternatives to protect yourself from the impact of rising rates on your wallet and bank account.
 Here are suggestions for where and how you can make adjustments: